 Design Case Study: Joule Ready

-The first thing I’m going to cover is Joule Ready which was the project that I worked on at ChefSteps for the last two years I was there.
-I’ll go through how we defined the business problem and the user problem and how we arrived at the solution of Joule Ready.
+I worked on Joule Ready for my last 2.5 years at ChefSteps, and here I'll walk through how we defined the business and user problems for the product and how we arrived at the solution of Joule Ready.
 In between there, I’ll show a little bit about alignment around the product and how design helped keep everyone on the same page in the development and building process.

 First, a little background on ChefSteps: We started out as a cooking content company, and did a lot of work in the first 2 years around building free content for users to eventually monetize classes.
 At the two-year mark we also decided to embark on a path that included hardware.
 The piece of hardware we started developing at the time was a sous vide circulator.
 I helped with that all around from hardware to software design to branding and the website, sales, and marketing pages.
 At a certain point along that journey we realized that we had more gaps that existed for cooks, so we wanted to create a consumable product that would connect with the hardware, software, and content that ChefSteps had already created.
 It was our idea of a “full-stack” cooking company.

 The way Joule Ready worked was that you would get a protein—meat, chicken, fish, or meat-alternatives, and drop it in a sous vide bag that had sauce in it.
 You’d scan the bag and that would give you the directions to make the food, along with the proper time and temperature (along with something called Visual Donenes™) for the cook.
 We actually have a couple of patents on this!
 It’s pretty cool.
 You choose the doneness and push a button, it sets the cooking temperature and alerts you when it’s done.
 Easy-peasy.